 You need to find the V2.

-Putting the above values in the Charle’s law we get,
+Putting the above values in Charle’s law, we get,

 According to the question,

-The temperature in the question is given in Celcius so as per the rule of Charle’s law it must be converted in the absolute temperature that is Kelvin to apply the formula:
+The temperature in the question is given in Celcius, so as per the rule of Charle’s law, it must be converted to the absolute temperature, that is, Kelvin, to apply the formula:

 Now, these given values can be put in the formula to get the final volume.

-By rearranging the above equation we can get the final volume
+By rearranging the above equation, we will get the final volume